trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Kerberos principal of the Hive metastore service.
-The Presto coordinator will use this to authenticate the Hive metastore.
+The Presto coordinator uses this to authenticate the Hive metastore.

 The ``_HOST`` placeholder can be used in this property value.
-When connecting to the Hive metastore, the Hive connector will substitute in the hostname of the **metastore** server it is connecting to.
+When connecting to the Hive metastore, the Hive connector substitutes in the hostname of the **metastore** server it is connecting to.
 This is useful if the metastore runs on multiple hosts.